rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Process incoming data in groups, based on the number of samples, rather than individually.

+   Increasing this value may result in better throughput results.
+Decreasing this value to 1 means that events (new samples arrived in this case) are processed individually rather than in batches, improving the latency results (decreasing latency).

    Only used if ``-useReadThread`` is specified on the subscriber side.